 The 2004 Downtown Brooklyn Rezoning sought to frame future development of the area as a regional central business district.
-Although far from perfect, the rezoning represented a protracted and comprehensive long-range strategy to create a vibrant, multi-use urban environment in Downtown Brooklyn.
+Although far from perfect, the rezoning represented a protracted and comprehensive long-range strategy involving many stakeholders to create a vibrant, multi-use urban environment in Downtown Brooklyn.

-As part of that vision, 80 Flatbush was identified as a transition zone, which according the 2004 Downtown Brooklyn Development Final Environmental Impact Statement (Downtown Brooklyn FEIS), would allow contextual buffers between large-scale commercial buildings in the downtown and low-scale buildings in surrounding neighborhoods.
-This would be achieved through "extensions of the district, added flexibility in height and setback envelopes additional height limits, and changes to permit residential and community facility uses."
+As part of that vision, the 80 Flatbush Avenue site was identified as a transition zone, which, according to the 2004 Downtown Brooklyn Development Final Environmental Impact Statement (Downtown Brooklyn FEIS), would allow contextual buffers between large-scale commercial buildings in the downtown core and low-scale buildings in the residential Boerum Hill neighborhood.1

-&lt;sup>1 80 Flatbush was identified as Site DD in the Downtown Brooklyn Development Final Environmental Impact Statement (FEIS).
+1 80 Flatbush was identified as Site DD in the Downtown Brooklyn Development Final Environmental Impact Statement (FEIS).